 This real-time analytics tool can give you valuable insight into how to craft your online marketing strategy.
 You can get a deeper understanding of what your customers really want and offer them the best product and service.
-You can find out if your target market is interested in live streams or pay-per-view, and what kind of content they engage with most.
+Additionally, you can find out if your target market is interested in live streams or pay per view and what kind of content they engage with most.

 As always, thanks for reading, and good luck with your live streaming endeavors.